Assassination of Boris Nemtsov: Suspects

 Both are from Ingushetia, but for many years had been living outside the North Caucasus Republic.
 They are related.
 They were formally charged on 8 March.
 Dadaev confessed to the crime, but Gubashev denied any involvement.

 Three other people were detained as suspects, but not charged.
 All of them claimed that they were innocent.
 Russian media reported that another man blew himself up with a hand grenade in Grozny when police came to arrest him.

-Zaur Dadaev, a former second-in-command to the leader of the Sever battalion, Alibek Delimkhanov (the brother of Adam Delimkhanov and cousin of Ramzan Kadyrov), confessed that he had decided to kill Nemtsov because of his criticism of Islam and the President of the Chechen Republic Ramzan Kadyrov, according to Russian media.
-Dadaev apparently stated in his confession that his immediate manager during preparation of the murder was someone named Ruslik, who provided him with 5 million rubles, a ZAZ Chance car, and a gun.
+Zaur Dadaev, a former second-in-command to the leader of the Sever battalion, Alibek Delimkhanov (the brother of Adam Delimkhanov and cousin of Ramzan Kadyrov), confessed that he had decided to kill Nemtsov because of his criticism of Islam and the President of the Chechen Republic, Ramzan Kadyrov, according to Russian media.
+Dadaev apparently stated in his confession that his immediate manager during preparation for the murder was someone named Ruslik, who provided him with 5 million rubles, a ZAZ Chance car, and a gun.
 Investigators suspect that Ruslik is Ruslan Mukhudinov.
 Ruslan Mukhudinov's whereabouts are unknown, though he was placed on an international wanted list.

 Ruslan Geremeev was a suspect in the case.
-Ruslan Geremeev was the head of a battalion Sever unit Zaur Dadayev served in, a subordinate of Alimbek Delimkhanov and a nephew of Suleiman Geremeev, a member of Federation Council of Russia.
-After the murder, Ruslan Geremeev was under protection in the Chechen republic and later probably left Russia for the United Arab Emirates.
+Ruslan Geremeev was the head of a battalion Sever unit Zaur Dadayev served in, a subordinate of Alimbek Delimkhanov and a nephew of Suleiman Geremeev, a member of the Federation Council of Russia.
+After the murder, Ruslan Geremeev was under protection in the Chechen Republic and later probably left Russia for the United Arab Emirates.
 At the end of April 2015, Ruslan Gereemev was reportedly officially assigned a status of a suspect.

-Commenting on the events, President of the Chechen Republic Ramzan Kadyrov said that he knew Dadaev as one of the bravest warriors who had fought in the Russian-Chechen Kadyrovtsy regiment since its creation.
-Dadaev had been awarded the Order of Courage, the Medal for Courage and further awards by the Chechen Republic.
+Commenting on the events, the President of the Chechen Republic, Ramzan Kadyrov, said that he knew Dadaev as one of the bravest warriors who had fought in the Russian-Chechen Kadyrovtsy regiment since its creation.
+Dadaev had been awarded the Order of Courage, the Medal for Courage, and further awards by the Chechen Republic.
 He also stated that Dadaev was deeply religious and greatly offended by Charlie Hebdo's publishing of the Muhammad cartoons and Nemtsov's support for the French cartoonists.

 However, the Kadyrovtsy were a secular unit fighting against radical Islamists and according to Dadaev's mother, her son had never mentioned Charlie Hebdo.
 She stated that her son was not a "strong believer" in Islam, and had in fact fought against Islamists ("Wahhabis") previously.
 Ilya Yashin called the theory that the murder was motivated by offense against Islam and the official line of inquiry by the Kremlin "more than absurd".

 Russian media reported that Dadaev retracted his confession, explaining that he only confessed to avoid "what happened to Shavanov" – another suspect, who, according to the official version, blew himself up with a grenade during an arrest attempt.
 A member of the Kremlin's advisory council on human rights, after visiting the suspects, said that Dadaev as well as the two other suspects, Anzor and Shagid Gubashev, most likely had been tortured while in detention.